USTC-Video-Understanding/I3D_Finetune/README.md

 Thanks to tf.Dataset API, we can achieve training speed at 1s/batch(64 frames)!

 # Contact
-This work is mainly done by Hao Zhou (@Rhythmblue) and Hezhen Hu (@AlexHu123).
+This work is mainly done by Hao Zhou ([Rhythmblue](https://github.com/Rhythmblue)) and Hezhen Hu ([AlexHu123](https://github.com/AlexHu123)).
 If you have any questions, please create an issue in this repo.
 We are very happy to hear from you!